Sidoine1991/Agrilens-AI/README.md

 ## 🎯 Overview

 AgriLens AI is an innovative **plant disease diagnosis application** using artificial intelligence to help farmers identify and treat problems in their crops.
-This application leverages **Google's Gemma 3n multimodal model** for initial visual analysis, enhanced by **Google's Gemini AI** for precise diagnosis interpretation.
+This application leverages **Google's Gemma 3n multimodal model** for visual analysis and precise diagnosis interpretation.

 ### 🌟 Key Features